Singular Hochschild cohomology via the singularity category: Introduction

 Using \cite{Keller03} Lowen--Van den Bergh showed in \cite[Theorem 4.4.1]{LowenVandenBergh05} that the Hochschild cohomology of $A$ is isomorphic to the Hochschild cohomology of the canonical differential graded (=dg) enhancement of the (bounded or unbounded) derived category of $A$ and that the isomorphism lifts to the $B_\infty$-level (cf. Corollary 7.6 of \cite{Toen07} for a related statement).
 Together with the complete structural analogy between Hochschild and singular Hochschild cohomology described above, this suggests the question whether the singular Hochschild cohomology of $A$ is isomorphic to the Hochschild cohomology of the canonical dg enhancement $\sg_{dg}(A)$ of the singularity category $\sg(A)$ (note that such an enhancement exists by the construction of $\sg(A)$ as a Verdier quotient \cite{Keller99, Drinfeld04}).
 Our main result is the following.

-\begin{theorem} \begin{itemize} \item[a)] There is a canonical morphism of graded algebras $\Phi$ from the singular Hochschild cohomology of $A$ to the Hochschild cohomology of the dg singularity category $\sg_{dg}(A)$. \item[b)] If the bounded dg derived category $\cd^b_{dg}(\mod A)$ is smooth, the morphism $\Phi$ is invertible. \end{itemize} \end{theorem}
+\begin{theorem} Suppose that the commutative ground ring $k$ is of finite global dimension. \begin{itemize} \item[a)] There is a canonical morphism of graded algebras $\Phi$ from the singular Hochschild cohomology of $A$ to the Hochschild cohomology of the dg singularity category $\sg_{dg}(A)$. \item[b)] If the bounded dg derived category $\cd^b_{dg}(\mod A)$ is smooth, the morphism $\Phi$ is invertible. \end{itemize} \end{theorem}

 Recall that a dg category $\ca$ is {\em smooth} if the identity bimodule

 is perfect in the derived category of $\ca$-bimodules (i.e. the derived category of $\ca\lten_k\ca^{op}$).
 According to Theorem A of Elagin--Lunts--Schn\"urer's \cite{ElaginLuntsSchnuerer18}, this holds for $\cd^b_{dg}(\mod A)$ if $A$ is a finite-dimensional algebra over any field $k$ such that $A/\rad(A)$ is separable over $k$ (which is automatic if $k$ is perfect).
 By Theorem B of [loc.~cit.], it also holds if the algebra $A$ is right noetherian and finitely generated over its center and the center is a finitely generated algebra over $k$.